H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 | `rag_grounded_v2` (future) | Seconds | Medium | Claims checked against retrieved GBIM documents |
 | `llm_judge_v3` (future) | 1–5 seconds | High | Full reasoning over claim and evidence |

-The near-term upgrade is `rag_grounded_v2`: wire `judge_truth_filter.py` into a direct query to `jarvis-spiritual-rag:8005` or `jarvis-gis-rag:8004` so that factual claims are checked against retrieved documents from the ingested GBIM knowledge base. **The `rag_grounded_v2` upgrade is architecturally supported through the 73-DGM layer's RAG service mesh (Chapter 32, live as of March 7, 2026 at 100% coverage), which now covers `jarvis-rag-server`, `jarvis-spiritual-rag`, and `jarvis-gis-rag` as governed mutable services.** This means the RAG infrastructure required by `rag_grounded_v2` is already under DGM governance and can receive patch proposals through the standard observe-propose-evaluate-adopt cycle without additional scaffolding.
+The near-term upgrade is `rag_grounded_v2`: wire `judge_truth_filter.py` into a direct query to `jarvis-spiritual-rag:8005` or `jarvis-gis-rag:8004` so that factual claims are checked against retrieved documents from the ingested GBIM knowledge base (★ `msjarvis:5433` — 5,416,521 GBIM entities with `confidence_decay` metadata). **The `rag_grounded_v2` upgrade is architecturally supported through the 73-DGM layer's RAG service mesh (Chapter 32, ★ 96/96 Up March 28), which covers `jarvis-rag-server`, `jarvis-spiritual-rag`, and `jarvis-gis-rag` as governed mutable services.** This means the RAG infrastructure required by `rag_grounded_v2` is already under DGM governance and can receive patch proposals through the standard observe-propose-evaluate-adopt cycle without additional scaffolding. ★ `confidence_decay` metadata on `msjarvis:5433` GBIM entities adds a new dimension to `rag_grounded_v2` planning: truth verification queries that surface high-decay GBIM entities should flag those claims as candidates for episodic audit before accepting them as ground truth.

 **Intellectual honesty note for stakeholders:** When this chapter refers to judges "validated against PostgreSQL GBIM," that describes the intended ground truth architecture and the truth judge's design goal.
 The current actual implementation of `truth_verification` in the BBB layer uses `heuristic_contradiction_v1`.
 The gap between design intent and current implementation is tracked in the "Partially implemented" row of the status table in §33.12 and will be closed when `rag_grounded_v2` is deployed.